elhassane1230/docai/README.md

 naïve "throw every filter at it" chain is *worse* than a tuned one: on this degradation profile, **CLAHE followed by adaptive thresholding compounds and amplifies noise** (CER blows up to ~0.84 when stacked), so CLAHE and aggressive border-cropping are **disabled by default**.
-The lesson — preprocessing must be tuned to the actual degradation, not assembled by reflex — is exactly what an ablation is for.
+The lesson, preprocessing must be tuned to the actual degradation, not assembled by reflex, is exactly what an ablation is for.

 ---